Almost all of us have an Air Conditioner in our home. The demand for ACs is likely to increase in the years to come.

 Manufacturers claim these filters can remove more than 600 types of bacteria.

-- It is very useful to remove pet dander, pollen, dust, bacteria and viruses.
+- It is beneficial to remove pet dander, pollen, dust, bacteria and viruses.
 It disinfects the air up to 99.99%.

-These filters are large in surface area and have more fibre per square which make them more efficient.
+These filters are abundant in surface area and have more fibre per square, which make them more efficient.

 The pleated air filter is tighter than a fibreglass air filter.